freeCodeCamp/freeCodeCamp/guide/english/agile/sprints/index.md

 ---
 ## Sprints

 In Scrum, the **Sprint** is a period of working time usually between one and four weeks in which the delivery team works on your project.
+The tasks to be completed during a **Sprint** is identified during the earlier **Scrum** Sprint.
 Sprints are iterative, and continue until the project is completed.
 Each sprint begins with a Sprint Planning session, and ends with Sprint Review and Retrospective meetings.
 Using sprints, as opposed to months-long waterfall or linear sequential development methodologies, allows regular feedback loops between project owners and stakeholders on the output from the delivery team.

 ## Properties of a Sprint
 - A sprint should not be terminated prematurely if at all possible.
 If the stories within the sprint become obsolete, the team may decide to close them and pull new stories off of the product backlog.